 Solvent.
 Water.
 The main vehicle for our Milk Cleanser.

-Preservative and masking agent.
-Sodium levulinate is the salt form of sugarcane derived organic acid.
-Together with sodium anisate, water and plant derived glycerin, it makes up the mild but effective preservation system we use for our Milk Cleanser.
+Skin conditioning and preservative.
+Sodium levulinate is the sodium salt of levulinic acid, an organic acid that in this case is derived from sugacane.
+Together with sodium anisate and plant derived glycerin, it makes up the preservation system we use for our Milk Cleanser.
 At the appropriate pH, the salts transform into acid, and voilà – product preserved.

-Preservative and masking agent.
+Antimicrobial, flavouring agent and preservative.
 The salt form of star anis derived organic acid.
 The other half of our preservation system.

 Buffering agent.
 Citric acid is a commonly used buffering, i.e. pH adjusting, agent in cosmetics.
 It is made through bacterial fermentation and shifts the pH of the product into the acidic range.
 This is closer to the natural pH of the skin, which may range from 4 to 7, but is usually thought to be between 5 and 6, with recent studies, however, indicating it to be below 5.